Last Updated on

-Imagine yourself in an ocean of mother earth, with your eyes closed.
+Imagine yourself in an ocean, with your eyes closed.
 The first sense that awakens is sound.
-Because sounds travel four times faster in liquid, you will hear muffled melodies and rhythm of waves and other sounds. the first home of your child is the liquid of your womb.
-They grow all organs and finally as senses develop, they develop a sound.
-Like how we hear the ocean, they hear everything being transmitted to them through the liquid.
-The loudest and calmest sound is your heartbeat.
+Because sounds travel four times faster in liquid, you will hear muffled melodies and rhythm of waves and other sounds.
+The first home that your child occupies is the liquid of your womb.
+All of their organs grow first, and finally, as their senses develop, they start hearing sounds.
+Similar to how we listen to sounds in the ocean, babies hear everything being transmitted to them through the liquid.
+The loudest and most calming sound is your heartbeat.

 When Does a Foetus Start to Hear?

-One of the constant questions one may have as a parent is, “What week can babies hear in the womb?” or “When can baby hear in utero?”.
+One of the most asked questions, one may have as a parent is, “What week can babies hear in the womb?” or “When can a baby hear in utero?”.